-Attendees want a night to remember: the opportunity to contribute to change, an event tied closely to the cause, to feel as though they matter to your organization.
-With the right strategy, a nonprofit organization of nearly any size can host a successful gala.
+Above all you should give attendees a night to remember.
+Provide an opportunity for them to contribute to change with an event tied closely to your cause to help them feel like part of your nonprofit’s community.
+With the right strategy, a nonprofit organization of nearly any size can host a successful gala or fundraising dinner.

-Follow these five tips to fill your seats with high net-worth individuals, breath new life into your annual gala, and expose your organization to potential life-long supporters.
+Follow these five tips to fill your seats with high net-worth individuals, breathe new life into your annual gala, and expose your organization to potential life-long supporters.